NelisW/my3D-Trium/building/Trium-build.md

 <img src="images/bluetooth02.jpg" width="300">

-[In Reptier](https://www.facebook.com/groups/emergin/permalink/1864425840461842/) select the bluetooth, then 115200 baud data rate.
+[In Repetier](https://www.facebook.com/groups/emergin/permalink/1864425840461842/) select the bluetooth, then 115200 baud data rate.
 The Bluetooth password is 1234.

 When flashing new software to the Arduino, [remove the Bluetooth module](http://trium3d.proboards.com/thread/40/wiring-notes#ixzz4WC2flXiu).
-Both the Bluetooth connection and the USB connection used for flashing uses the Arduino's serial port functionality and it seems that the Bluetooth takes precedence in this conflict.
+Both the Bluetooth connection and the USB connection used for flashing uses the Arduino serial port functionality and it seems that the Bluetooth takes precedence in this conflict.
 The end effect is that the flashing fails.
 Only reconnect the Bluetooth module after flashing and calibrating.

 https://www.youtube.com/watch?v=-ddUM8Fy3es
 https://www.youtube.com/watch?v=YZNMoMMXmX8